k-nolan-git/Summer_Project/README.md

 # Summer_Project
 Contains code and DNN models for summer research project on Deep Learning and the Coarse Graining of Molecular Systems.

-/Summer_Project_Summary
+Project_Summary.pdf
 Contains overview of the project and brief summary of results

 /Full_Run